Do you want get healthier and leaner, just by eating real food, with no hunger? Then LCHF (low carb, high fat) and this page is for you.

 Weight loss without hunger

 An LCHF diet makes it easier for the body to use its fat reserves, as their release is no longer blocked by high insulin levels.
-This may be one reason why eating fat gives a longer feeling of satiety than carbohydrates.
-It’s been shown in a number of studies: When people eat all they want on a low carb diet caloric intake typically drops
+This may be one reason why eating fat produces a feeling of longer-lasting satiety than carbohydrates.
+It’s been shown in a number of studies: When people eat all they want on a low carb diet caloric intake typically drops.

 So, no counting or food weighing is necessary.
 You can forget about the calories and trust your feelings of hunger and satiety.
 Most people don’t need to count or weigh their food any more than they need to count their breathing.
 If you don´t believe it, just try for a couple of weeks and see for yourself.